Trent Beretta

 Gregory Marasciulo (born March 30, 1987), better known by the ring name Trent Beretta, is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family and one-half of RPG Vice with Rocky Romero.
-He is also known for his time with WWE as Trent Barreta and New Japan Pro-Wrestling and Ring of Honor under the ring name Beretta.
+He is also known for his tenures in WWE, New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH).
 As part of Roppongi Vice, Beretta is a former four-time IWGP Junior Heavyweight Tag Team Champion.
-He is also known for his tenures with Pro Wrestling Guerilla and various independent promotions.

 Marasciulo began his professional wrestling career at New York Wrestling Connection in 2004 before signing to World Wrestling Entertainment (WWE).
 He worked in WWE's developmental territory Florida Championship Wrestling before debuting on WWE's main roster in 2009.
 Marasciulo wrestled as one half of the Dude Busters with Caylen Croft before he began wrestling as a lower-card singles competitor and was released from his WWE contract in 2013.
 After his release from WWE, Marasciulo started wrestling in promotions including Total Nonstop Action Wrestling, Pro Wrestling Guerilla, and Ring of Honor.